WallaceCopen/portfolio/README.md

-#My Portfolio
+## My Portfolio

-#Description

-A modern personal portfolio built with React and TypeScript, designed to showcase my projects, skills, and experience.
-Features a clean UI, responsive design, and easy customization for future updates.
+# Overview

+This is my personal developer portfolio, built with React and TypeScript.
+It’s designed to be fast, accessible, and easy to maintain, while showcasing my projects, skills, and experience in a clean, modern way.

+# Future Improvements

+* Dark mode toggle

+* Blog/notes section with MDX

+* Project filtering and search